asyakhl/MapReduce/README.md

 # MapReduce

-This repo provides two examples and a script to easily define and run mapper and reducer functions against Hadoop MapReduce.
+This repo provides examples and a script to easily define and run mapper and reducer functions against Hadoop MapReduce.

 Generally speaking, on the top level there are folders that must contain: